February 23, 2012

 The authorized web site of Lee Geistlinger - beware of any imitations!

-Much of the web development I've done over the years - and some of the most innovative work - has been behind firewalls or on self-imposed, local projects so I could learn.
+Much of the work I've done over the years - and some of the most innovative work - has been behind firewalls or on self-imposed, local projects so I could learn.
 This Portfolio presents a very small sampling of this "hidden" work.

 NOTE: Links open in child window; turn off the pop-up blockers!